Skip to content

 Loss & Training

-The overall loss comprises three components: CLIP contrastive loss (with dual CLS tokens for object-level and spatial captions respectively), DINO global self-distillation loss, and iBOT++ patch-level loss (applied to all tokens rather than only masked tokens).
-Head-only EMA updates the projection layers.
+The total objective is a combination of three supervisions: CLIP contrastive loss (dual CLS tokens aligning with object and spatial captions), DINO global self-distillation loss, and the iBOT++ patch-level loss (supervising all tokens rather than just masked ones).
+EMA only updates the projection heads while the backbone is shared, significantly reducing overall training costs compared to full-model EMA.

 Key Experimental Results